ESGF/esgf-test-suite/README.md

 type = docker
 ```

+Note:

-Note: esgf-test-suite raises a ConfigurationException if the configuration file is wrong or incomplete.
+esgf-test-suite raises a ConfigurationException if the configuration file is wrong or incomplete for the executed tests.
+However, you don't have to fullfill the entire configuration file: you just have to give the information needed for the tests that you want to execute.

 ## Usage: